Super Bowl XLV: United States

-Commercials
+Advertising

-By September 15, 2010, Fox had sold 90% of all available slots; all slots were completely sold out by October.
+By September 15, 2010, Fox had sold 90 percent of all available slots; all slots were completely sold out by October.
 The price of an advertisement began at US$3 million.
 Pepsi-Cola returned after a one-year retreat with three ads for their Pepsi Max drink, which has been named as the official soft drink of the NFL.
 Pepsi's Frito-Lay brand also advertised Doritos.
 Both brands had their advertisements created by web users as part of the annual USA Today Super Bowl Ad Meter contest, which offers a prize of US $5 million.
 In addition, regular purchasers Anheuser-Busch InBev, GoDaddy.com, Coca-Cola, CareerBuilder.com, and E*TRADE purchased advertisements; InBev advertised Stella Artois imported beer for the first time in the Super Bowl in addition to its usual Budweiser and Bud Light advertisements.
 Hyundai, Mercedes-Benz, Volkswagen and Audi also advertised, as did General Motors, who returned for the first time since their bankruptcy with advertisements for the Chevrolet Cruze, Camaro, Silverado and Volt.
 Chrysler purchased a 2-minute-long advertisement for its Chrysler 200 featuring Eminem.

-Advertisements for 15 films were shown during the Pre-Game, Game, and Post-Game.
+Advertisements for 15 films were shown during the pregame show, the game itself, and the postgame.

-International telecasts
+International

 NFL International provided television coverage for viewers outside of North America, with Bob Papa and Joe Theismann calling the English language feed.
 The game was shown live on the following channels: